Helen-P1/hello-world/README.md

 # hello-world
-This is a practice repository.
+This is the bit where I write a bit about myself.